vszanetti/quartz/content/index.md

             <a href="tags/design" rel="category tag">Design</a>
         </div></div></header>

 <p align="justify">I suppose simplicity is a key aspect of tech design.
-By this I mean that, through evoking an idea of minimalism, clarity, purity or whatever form of “form” speaks to some of the best design principles there are rules to befollowed.
-But digging deeper into this made me think of some things…
+By this, I mean that evoking minimalism, clarity, purity—or whatever ‘form’ speaks to the best design principles — follows certain rules.
+But digging deeper into this idea has made me reflect on a few things…

 </p>